2011 Quarter Value (2026 Guide): Errors List, “D”, “S” & “P” Mint Mark

 2011 - Present

-The 2011 America the Beautiful quarters featured five national parks and recreation areas.
+The 2011 America the Beautiful quarters featured five national parks and recreation areas across the country, each with its own unique design and collector appeal.

-Values drop substantially after these top entries.
-The Olympic specimen sits at $889, while most remaining coins fall below $500.
-Several proof and silver editions range from $158 to $187 still carrying premiums above face value due to their graded status.
+Values drop noticeably after these two top entries.
+The Olympic MS68 specimen sits at $889, while most remaining entries fall below $500.
+Several silver and clad proof issues range from $158 to $187, still trading at a premium above face value thanks to their certified status.

-The America the Beautiful Quarter program was authorized by Congress in 2008 to celebrate the nation’s natural and historic treasures.
+The America the Beautiful Quarter program was authorized by Congress through the America’s Beautiful National Parks Quarter Dollar Coin Act of 2008, which set out to celebrate the nation’s natural and historic treasures through a commemorative coin series running through 2021.

-The 2011 releases marked the second year of the series.
-Five sites were selected for commemoration that year: Gettysburg National Military Park, Glacier National Park, Olympic National Park, Vicksburg National Military Park, and Chickasaw National Recreation Area.
+The 2011 releases marked the second year of the program.
+Five sites earned commemorations that year: Gettysburg National Military Park (Pennsylvania), Glacier National Park (Montana), Olympic National Park (Washington), Vicksburg National Military Park (Mississippi), and Chickasaw National Recreation Area (Oklahoma).

-This period reflected growing national awareness of parks’ value to American heritage.
 In 2011, national parks generated over $30 billion in economic activity and supported 252,000 jobs nationwide.
+This economic backdrop gave the quarter program added resonance as it highlighted locations of genuine national significance.

 Also Read: Top 100 Most Valuable Modern Quarters Worth Money List (1965-Present)